bagrinsergiu/BitBlox-KB/publishing/third-party-domains/hover/index.rst

-12. In your BitBlox account, click **Edit Page** on your landing page.
+11. In your BitBlox account, click **Edit Page** on your landing page

      .. class:: screenshot